TPedron/design_patterns/README.md

 Define explicit objects with execute and undo methods that act upon a receiving object passed on construction.
 Build an invoker that has instance methods of these command object and calls them.
 It can store history of commands executed allowing for simple rollback of several commands.

 ### Example
 We have a SmartLightInvoker representing a remote control for a smart light system (SmartLightReceiver) with on and off buttons.
-We pass in command objects (TurnOn.OffCommands) and assign them to each button and then click the buttons.
+We pass in command objects (TurnOn/OffCommands) and assign them to each button and then click the buttons.
 Each command executed is saved to a commands history array that when iterated over in reverse, we can call each's undo command in the correct order to fully undo all commands called.